qualisys/qualisys_drone_sdk/README.md

 **STATUS: DEV PREVIEW** :: Development and testing is ongoing for many features.
 For bug reports, feature requests, and other contributions, please use [Issues](https://github.com/mbaytas/qualisys_drone_sdk/issues) and [Discussions](https://github.com/mbaytas/qualisys_drone_sdk/discussions).
 For completed, ongoing, and future development, see [Projects](https://github.com/mbaytas/qualisys_drone_sdk/projects).

-qfly dramatically reduces the software development workload needed to fly drones with Qualisys motion capture systems.
+qfly is architected as a concurrent wrapper for the [Qualisys Python SDK](https://github.com/qualisys/qualisys_python_sdk) along with Python SDKs for popular drone platforms like [Bitcraze Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) and [Ryze Tello EDU](https://www.ryzerobotics.com/tello-edu).
+It significantly reduces the software development workload compared to using vanilla SDKs.
 For creative applications like drone shows, light painting, and cinematography, movements can be easily programmed by non-engineers using principles of keyframe animation.
 For interactive applications like games and exercise, qfly is able to ingest signals and control drones in real time.

 Various safety, stability, and convenience measures are built in, including: